 There has been this strange connection between the German mind and the rapid flashing of successive stills to counterfeit movement for at least two centuries…

-Despite a reputation for introducing such pop culture manifestations as western movies and super-hero comics into the literary novel, Gravity’s Rainbow, if it’s working, should induce a painful suspicion at how such mass-produced entertainment, very much including Gravity’s Rainbow, is meant to condition us in a world of war.
+Despite a reputation for introducing such pop-culture items as western movies and superhero comics into the literary novel, Gravity’s Rainbow, if it’s working, should induce a painful suspicion about how such mass-produced entertainment, very much including Gravity’s Rainbow, is meant to condition us in a world of war.
 I have to imagine that the reclusive Pynchon is disgusted with some of his would-be literary legatees, who have converted his skeptical treatment of pop culture into simplistic celebration.

 Shit, now, is the color white folks are afraid of.
 Shit is the presence of death, not some abstract-arty character with a scythe but the stiff and rotting corpse inside the whiteman’s warm and private own asshole, which is getting pretty intimate.
 You see many brown toilets?
 Nope, toilet’s the color of gravestones, classical columns of mausoleums, that white porcelain’s the very emblem of Odorless and Official Death.
 Shinola shoeshine polish happens to be the color of Shit.
 Shoeshine boy Malcolm’s in the toilet slappin’ on the Shinola, working off whiteman’s penance on his sin of being born the color of Shit ‘n’ Shinola.

 Dismissing Old Left economism, Pynchon sees the drive for empire as an autonomous psychic need of the white man: